 Acute Mountain Sickness or AMS symptoms include headache, palpitations, dizziness, nausea, fatigue, insomnia, breathlessness, etc. If the altitude starts affecting you, taking a Diamox might help.

 We recommend keeping your body hydrated by drinking water frequently and including warm fluids in your diet.
-Stay away from alcohol and avoid smoking, if you are a smoker.
+Stay away from alcohol and avoid smoking if you are a smoker.
 If the symptoms do not go away even after taking medication, you should move to a lower elevation and wait for your body to get normal.
 If your condition worsens, our guide will arrange an evacuation by air.
-A helicopter will fly you to a hospital in Kathmandu for receiving advanced medical care.
+A helicopter will fly you to a hospital in Kathmandu to receive advanced medical care.
 One should take the necessary precautions to ensure that the condition does not worsen.

 The chart below shows how the level of oxygen in the atmosphere diminishes as you gain altitude.

 You will be surprised to find a variety on the menu.
 Most of the teahouses serve similar dishes.
-Some of the common dishes include pasta, spaghetti, noodles, Tibetan bread and noodle soup, momos (dumplings), hash browns, porridge, chappatis or falt bread, apple pie, pizza, macaroni, etc. Dal-Bhat the traditional Nepali food consisting of rice, curries, lentil soup, pickle, and poppadum is the most filling as you get extra refills.
+Some common dishes include pasta, spaghetti, noodles, Tibetan bread and noodle soup, momos (dumplings), hash browns, porridge, chappatis or flatbread, apple pie, pizza, macaroni, etc. Dal-Bhat, the traditional Nepali food consisting of rice, curries, lentil soup, pickle, and poppadum, is the most filling as you get extra refills.

 It is better not to have meat as meat served on the trail is not fresh.
 The Sherpas do not kill animals because of their religious belief.
 So the meat for consumption is brought into the region from the lower hills by porters or mules.
 Without any refrigeration, the meat could easily turn bad.
-Seasonal fresh fruit will also be served by our guides during lunch or dinner.
+Our guides will also serve seasonal fresh fruit during lunch or dinner.

 While camping at the Island Peak Base Camp, you will be served hot and energy-giving meals by our staff.
 There will be plenty of hot soup and broth to give you energy for your summit challenge.

 You can get a reusable water bottle to store your drinking water.
 You can fill it from a natural water source or at the teahouse where you have your meal.
-The teahouses charge a fee (1 to 4 USD depending on the location of the teahouse) for boiled drinking water.
+The teahouses charge a fee (1 to 4 USD depending on the teahouse location) for boiled drinking water.
 A water filtration device like Steripen or Lifestraw can be used to filter your water.
 Iodine and chlorine tablets are a cheaper option if you don't mind the smell.
 You can also bring a small thermos to store hot drinks as it gets pretty cold higher up above the tree line.

 During your trek, you will stay overnight at local teahouses run by Sherpa families.
 The rooms have twin beds which two travelers can share.
 If you need a single room, you will have to pay extra.

 The rooms are not insulated and can get pretty cold at night.
 Layer your sleeping bag with the blanket provided by the teahouse to stay warm.
-The only room with a heater is the communal or living area where all the guests congregate.
-You can warm yourself by the wood or yak dung heater before retiring.
+The only room with a heater is the communal or living area, where all the guests congregate.
+You can warm yourself with the wood or yak dung heater before retiring.

-A single one-man tent will be provided while camping at Island Peak Base Camp.
+A single one-person tent will be provided while camping at Island Peak Base Camp.

 There is a mobile as well internet connection on the trail.
 The network may be irregular at times because of the mountainous terrain.
 You can purchase a local Simcard from Kathmandu with enough internet data to use on the trail.
 Teahouses use charge extra for using their WIFI hotspot.